sagiadinos/garlic-player/README.md

  - lot's of video formats
  - media cache
  - SMIL3 subset, HTML5, HTML5-Widgets and (depending on device) WebGL support
- - WebWidgets also support parameters
+ - WebWidgets with also support parameters

 ## Currently supported SMIL-Features